taberenc/AOG_2022/README.md

 We try also that everything works fine.
 If there is any bug (and i guess that will be) tell me.
 Collaboration is wellcome.

-We've tried to upload all the necessary files in the same folders, order and names.
-We try also that everything works fine.
-If there is any bug (and i guess that will be) tell me.
-Collaboration is wellcome.

 ## Getting the Adventures of Garnet (older versions)

 Game can be downloaded from Github at http://github.com/gegerlan/aog on its 2013 version